Carlos Mold

-Carlos Mold was a rugby union international and cricket international who represented Argentina's rugby side in 1910 and the Argentina cricket team from 1920-1922.
+Carlos Mold was a rugby union international and cricket international who represented Argentina's rugby side in 1910 and the Argentina cricket team from 1920 to 1922.

 Early life

 Charles Trevor Mold was born on 20 July 1885 in Argentina.
 His father, Charles Mold, was a broker who had emigrated to Argentina from England with his wife Elizabeth.
 Charles had a younger sister, Alice.
 He attended Dulwich College in England and there excelled at sport playing in the school cricket (1901–1902) and rugby sides.

 Rugby union career

 Mold played his club rugby for Buenos Aires Cricket & Rugby Club and was selected to play the touring Combined British in their 1910 tour of Argentina.
 This was Argentina's first recognised test and although they lost to the tourists it was a great boon to rugby in the country.

 Military

 During World War I, Mold was enrolled in the Inns of Court OTC, registration 14279 His occupation at this time was a rancher.